bither/bither-doc/faq-English.md

 ####1.What is private key ?
 How to decipher the signature achieve trading?
 Deviation of private key understanding

-The private key is to ensure the safety of your bitcoin most important part , when you generate a private key , while common , it will be saved to your phone , when you use your private key corresponding to this transaction at the same time address will asking you to enter the wallet code , in fact, the private key to decrypt the process , use your private key to sign this deal will be broadcasted to complete the transaction .
+The private key is actually a random number,in fact,when you import the wallet code，This is the decryption process to private key. private key to finish the signature，Trading will be broadcast.

 ####2.Download Link on bitherwallet

-You can download via the following links to your bitherwallet client needs , bither support android, iOS, and desktop version , small partners as needed to download oh ~
+You can download via the following links to your bitherwallet client needs , bither support android, iOS, and desktop version .
 ![bitherwallet](images/bither_120.png)

-####3.Backup private key , restore the backup HD accounts , and how to achieve HD account ？
+####3.Backup private keys ,  backup HD accounts , and how to restore HD account ？

-*Private Key Backup*：
+*Backup Private Key*：
 Choose what you need to back up the private key -> Details top right corner of the interface of the three point button -> private Key Management -> Select convenient way do you think the backup

 *Backup HD Account*: